Applicants must meet the eligibility requirements established by USC Dornsife.

 If a program provider or host university indicates that it may accept students with a GPA below 3.0, applicants still must meet the USC Dornsife eligibility requirement of a cumulative USC GPA of 3.0 or higher.

 Some programs have a higher GPA requirement.
-They are King's College London, the London School of Economics, University College London, Sciences Po Paris, and Trinity College Dublin's Irish School of Ecumenics in Belfast.
+They are King's College London, the London School of Economics, University College London, Sciences Po Paris, Trinity College Dublin's Irish School of Ecumenics and the Trinity College Dublin Exchange Program.
 Please go to those program pages to see the requirements.

 Foreign Language Requirements